 This error will pop up if your project uses Assembly definition (

 .asmdef) files.
 After switching to the package version your assembly definition files will need to reference

-Error: The type or namespace name 'NetworkedBehaviour' could not be found
+Error: The type or namespace name 'NetworkedBehaviour' can't be found

 If you get an error message like this (or for another Netcode type than

-NetworkedBehaviour) in the console it is most likely because your code contains outdated APIs.
+NetworkedBehaviour) in the console it's most likely because your code has outdated APIs.
 Open the script indicated in the error messagea and update all APIs to the new names.

 Error: SerializedObjectNotCreatableException: Object at index 0 is null